waylad/create-tezos-dapp/CONTRIBUTING.md

 ## Cutting a Release

 1. Tag all merged pull requests that go into the release with the relevant milestone.
-Each merged PR should also be labeled with one of the [labels](https://github.com/facebook/create-react-app/labels) named `tag: ...` to indicate what kind of change it is. **Make sure all breaking changes are correctly labelled with `tag: breaking change`.**
+Each merged PR should also be labeled with one of the [labels](https://github.com/waylad/create-tezos-dapp/labels) named `tag: ...` to indicate what kind of change it is. **Make sure all breaking changes are correctly labelled with `tag: breaking change`.**
 2. Close the milestone and create a new one for the next release.
 3. In most releases, only `react-scripts` needs to be released.
-If you don’t have any changes to the `packages/create-react-app` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
+If you don’t have any changes to the `packages/create-tezos-dapp` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
-4. Note that files in `packages/create-react-app` should be modified with extreme caution.
-Since it’s a global CLI, any version of `create-react-app` (global CLI) including very old ones should work with the latest version of `react-scripts`.
+4. Note that files in `packages/create-tezos-dapp` should be modified with extreme caution.
+Since it’s a global CLI, any version of `create-tezos-dapp` (global CLI) including very old ones should work with the latest version of `react-scripts`.
 5. Pull the latest changes from GitHub, run `npm ci`.
 6. Create a change log entry for the release: